kristoffer-dyrkorn/landscapes/README.md

 - Note 1): The reference point that must provided is the geo coordinate of the lower-left (most south-eastern) point of the terrain.
 This is so the building coordinates will match the terrain coordinates.
 - Note 2): The terrain OBJ file that is used for setting building elevations must have coordinates to the same reference point.
 That will happen automatically if you have followed the previous steps in this documentation.

-Open the building OBJ in a mesh viewer, and inspect the result:
+Open the building OBJ in a mesh viewer:

 ![](https://github.com/kristoffer-dyrkorn/landscapes/blob/main/images/buildings.jpg)